fastlane/docs/docs/getting-started/android/beta-deployment.md

 ---
 </details>

-Futher supported beta testing services can be found in the [list of "Beta" actions](https://docs.fastlane.tools/actions/#beta)
+More information about supported beta testing services can be found in the [list of "Beta" actions](https://docs.fastlane.tools/actions/#beta)

 # Release Notes